5 Steps to Inclusive Recruitment

 When asking questions, too, keep the focus on the candidate’s motivation as well as the specific requirements of the job.
 Listen actively, then appraise the person’s suitability for the post only once the interview has finished.

-Build a more inclusive recruitment process with EW Group
+Building a more inclusive recruitment process with EW Group

 Teresa Norman is a Diversity and Talent Management Consultant for EW Group.
 Teresa’s work covers both strategic work and delivery.
 Her specialisms include policy development, investigations, research, coaching, facilitation and talent management – with a focus on working at an organisational level to build inclusive cultures.
 Teresa’s expertise has meant she’s EW Groups go-to for research having delivered many reports for EW Group’s extensive client base, including co-authoring the report, ‘A Regional Approach to Talent Management‘ for the NHS London Leadership Academy.